 Time Management.
 Administrative assistants are primary points of contact for different teams as they serve as a resource for many.
 In order to be available for your manager/team, you need to plan tasks wisely as well as the time those tasks will take.

 Creative & Problem Solving.
-Ability to improvise that goes together with problem solving is extremely useful in the context of administrative support processes.
+The ability to improvise that goes together with problem-solving is extremely useful in the context of administrative support processes.

 Other Important Administrative Assistant Resume Skills

 - Reporting Skills

 - Office Administration